 Running vertical or horizontal wires through or on top of trees or bushes. - Though unavoidable for some, there is a significant body of anecdotal evidence for avoiding this practice if at all possible.
 It is better to lose a little vertical height to install in the clear.
 Some controlled experiments are being devised.

 FCP, adjusting dimensions to reduce SWR - ** Do not change FCP dimensions. ** This defeats the FCP's cancellation trick responsible for much of the loss savings.
 It may be tempting because it's an easy reach from ground.
-The FCP's wire folds are designed to maximally reduce the sum of all their fields at ground.
+The FCP's wire folds are designed to maximally reduce the vector sum of all their fields at ground.
 Changing FCP dimensions immediately increases loss, especially over poor and very poor urban/suburban "ground".
 This was one of the first "gotcha" lessons we learned about the FCP in its early development.

 Vertical Wire too Close to Tree Trunk - Vertical, or vertical wire of inverted L or T is too close to tree trunk.
 Keep separation from the tree trunk at 10 to 16 feet (3-5m).
 It is better to not go quite as high with the vertical wire than heavily induce the tree trunk.
 Do not go through the tree with either vertical or horizontal wire.